-Termination of Employment
+Termination of Coalition Employment

-Should an employee resign or be terminated, all files on the PC become the property of the Coalition.
+Should a Coalition employee resign or be terminated, all files on the PC become the property of the Coalition.
 Copying of such files for personal use is prohibited.
-In addition, the employee's user accounts are removed or inactivated from EFS/Statewide Reporting System (SRS), and/or the Coalition network immediately.
+In addition, the employee's user accounts are removed or inactivated from Single Statewide Information System (SSIS), and/or the Coalition network immediately.

-Procedures for unfriendly termination(s) include prompt removal of system access initiated by the Coalition's Office Manager (or C.E.O.), and completed by the Coalition's I.T.
-Vendor.
+Procedures for unfriendly termination(s) include prompt removal of system access initiated by the Coalition's Office Manager (or C.E.O.), and completed by the Coalition's IT Vendor.

-Part of the Coalition's Office Manger's Employee Termination tasks is the processing of any (and all) returned office information resources (property, data).
+Part of the Coalition's Office Manger's employee termination tasks is the processing of any (and all) returned office information resources (property, data, etc.).